fmsabatini/ReproducibleWorkflow/slides.md

 git push -u origin main
 ```

-* in your Rstudio termina, go to the folder of your repository, and type the instructions above
+* in your Rstudio terminal, go to the folder of your repository, and type the instructions above

 </div>
 </div>